Gay village: Asia

+Thailand

 In Pattaya, Thailand, Boyztown is a hub of gay nightlife and entertainment that is especially popular with European and Chinese tourists.
 Since its peak in the 1990s and early 2000s, rising prices and COVID policies have caused Boyztown to lose some of its business.
 At the peak of its popularity, Boyztown drew in funding for AIDS-related charity organizations through grand events like the Pattaya Gay Festival.

+Japan

 Shinjuku Ni-chōme, Tokyo's gay village, boasts the world's highest density of gay and lesbian bars, many of which are very small and highly curated to a particular scene.
 Some are intended for foreign tourists, while others give priority to regulars and court a certain subset of the local LGBT community, such as butch lesbians or the BDSM community.
-Ni-chōme is also home to Japan's first LGBT center, Pride House Toyko Legacy.
-Like Pattaya's Boyztown, Nichō's business suffered during the pandemic, but it is slowly bouncing back to its former glory.
+Ni-chōme is also home to Japan's first LGBT center, Pride House Tokyo Legacy.
+Like Pattaya's Boyztown, Nichō's business suffered during the pandemic, but it is slowly developing its former popularity.